nish-d/vicky002.github.io/_posts/2016-02-28-My-internship-interview-experience-with-Amazon-LinkedIn-BrowserStack-Mozilla-and-Slack.md

 ### First round
 First round was with the recruiter it was a behavioural interviews.

 - Tell me something about your internship.
 - What do you want to join Slack?
-- Tell me about your past projects.

-then she explained me the whole interview process, Visa process and other stuff.
+- Tell me about your past projects. then recruiter explained me the whole interview process, Visa process and other stuff.

 ### Second Round
 In the second round I was given a coding assignment with two tasks to complete in a week.
 Both the tasks were of medium level one Coding task and one design problem.
 This depends on the position you're applying for.